Event Planners say:

 Working while being a woman is tough.
 The gender pay gap, sexual harassment, sexist dress codes, not being heard, and lack of advancement opportunity are just a few of the challenges we women face on a regular basis.
 Often we wait until the last straw at one employer before searching for the next job.
 But what if we left when we still love our job and still are improving our skills?
 The empowerment of not being loyal to the company but loyal to your family and yourself breaks the chains and jumps you to the next level in your career.
 Become motivated and empowered for more with this keynote.

-Katie is the trailblazer who started the widely-praised movement to ban salary history in hiring which Massachusetts filed in January 2015 and signed into law in August 2016.
-Within a few months of it becoming law more than 20 other states, municipalities, and territories have filed bills.
-Currently 11 states and 9 local jurisdictions have passed laws or issued executive orders to ban or restrict its use and employers are proactively adopting their ban without legal requirements.
+Katie is the trailblazer who started the widely-praised movement to ban salary history in hiring.
+Massachusetts was the first to file in January 2015 and signed into law in August 2016.
+Within a few months of it becoming law more than 20 other states, municipalities, and territories filed similar bills.
+Currently, 13 states and 12 local jurisdictions have bans or restrictions through law or executive order.
 Come hear how a complete rookie at work and women equity introduced a novel solution, got it passed into law, and began a widely accepted trend while dealing with a dying mother, a condo association debacle as treasurer, and starting her own consulting firm Equal Pay Negotiations at the same time.
-Learn the lessons Katie learned and get empowered to keep going when you know you are on to something yet are continuously hitting walls.
+Learn the lessons Katie learned and get empowered to keep going when you know you are on to something, yet are continuously hitting walls.

 Many teach “know your value.”
 Katie touts “knowing the job’s value” because it is the more successful approach to pay equity and no longer being underpaid.
 Key to successful negotiation is making it as objective as possible by knowing the job’s value.
 It’s a successful approach that had one client triple her income in two years.
 Even it you do not triple your income, negotiating will help you earn $1 million more in your career while eliminating your personal gender pay gap.
 You will learn the expectations, preparation, and ultimately the language of pay and benefits negotiation.
 The session will include: